solenwa/brick-braker/README.md

 <strong>A brick breaker game</strong>

 <strong>Description</strong>
 In this brick-breaker game, the player can move a paddle horizontally in order to break some bricks with a ball.
-Each brick has 4 level of strength before it disappears completely.
+Each brick has 4 levels of strength before it disappears completely.
 You lose if the ball is dropped or if a brick reaches the floor.
 Reach the highest score!

 <strong>MVP</strong>
 - a paddle that moves horizontally